bodyaka/nytimes/README.md

 1. git clone git@github.com:bodyaka/nytimes.git
 2. Configure project in config/config.json
-  * ip - run node package at IP
+  * ip - run NodeJS package at IP
-  * port - run node package at PORT
+  * port - run NodeJS package at PORT
   * environment - project environment.
 Can be "dev"|"prod"
   * devDojoSource - used only if environment=="dev".
 Relative path to source of Dojo Toolkit
 2. npm install